Skip to main content

 How It Works

-3. API key included in X-API-Key: <key> header
+3. Include the API key in the X-API-Key: <key> header

 Request Format